 This action, as hereinafter more fully appears, arises under the patent laws of the United States of America (35 U.S.C. §§ 1 et seq.), and is for patent infringement.
 Jurisdiction for all counts is based upon 28 U.S.C. §§ 1331, 1338(a) and (b).

-Venue is proper under 28 U.S.C. § 1400(b) as Tenant Turner has committed acts of infringement in this judicial district and have a regular and established place of business located in this judicial district
+Venue is proper under 28 U.S.C. § 1400(b) as Tenant Turner has committed acts of infringement in this judicial district and has a regular and established place of business located in this judicial district

 BACKGROUND OF THE CONTROVERSY